Money in Thailand

-At its 16 August monetary policy meeting, the Bank of Thailand (BoT) unanimously decided to keep the one-day repurchase rate at 1.50%, where it has been for over two years.
+At its 27 September monetary policy meeting, the Bank of Thailand (BoT) voted unanimously to maintain the one-day repurchase rate at 1.50%, where it has been for over two years.
 The decision was in line with market expectations.
-In light of current economic conditions and persistently-subdued inflation, the Bank decided to remain accommodative and to hold rates firm.
+Although policymakers noted the improved outlook for the Thai economy, subdued inflation led the Bank to decide to continue its accommodative monetary policy.

 The committee again noted traction in the Thai economy, driven by a strong external sector and booming tourism sector.
 According to third-quarter figures, the domestic economy continued to show signs of a gradual recovery, but private consumption remained subdued: Households are burdened by high levels of debt, which drags on private consumption.
 Private fixed investment picked up again in Q3 from Q2, thanks to investment in machinery and equipment.
 However, the Bank also noted that there are pockets of risk in the financial sector that could lead to the build-up of vulnerabilities in the financial system.
 The committee, moreover, noted lingering risks in the uncertainties related to the United States’ economic and foreign trade policies, as well as global geopolitical risks.
 These uncertainties could drag on export growth and affect the economy’s overall performance.

 Rising energy prices drove inflation up somewhat, but inflationary pressures from domestic demand remained relatively low.
 Inflation reached the Bank’s target range of 1.0%–4.0% in November, coming in at 1.0%.
 A continuation in the recovery of domestic demand is expected to anchor inflation further in the target range.